pfefferle/wordpress-nodeinfo/README.md

 Yes!
 This plugin is designed to be extensible.
 Other plugins can use WordPress filters to add their own protocols, services, or metadata.
 For example, the ActivityPub plugin automatically adds `activitypub` to the supported protocols list.

+### How do I know if everything is configured correctly?

+Go to **Tools > Site Health** in your WordPress admin.
+The plugin adds two health checks:

+* **NodeInfo Well-Known Endpoint** - Verifies that `/.well-known/nodeinfo` is accessible
+* **NodeInfo REST Endpoint** - Verifies that the NodeInfo 2.2 REST endpoint returns valid data

+If either check fails, you'll see recommendations on how to fix the issue.

 ## Changelog

 Project and support maintained on github at [pfefferle/wordpress-nodeinfo](https://github.com/pfefferle/wordpress-nodeinfo).